[logo]

 Licence

-Caravagene is an open-source software originally written at the Edinburgh Genome Foundry by Zulko and released on Github under the MIT licence (Copyright 2017 Edinburgh Genome Foundry).
+Caravagene is an open-source software originally written at the Edinburgh Genome Foundry by Zulko and released on Github under the MIT license (Copyright 2017 Edinburgh Genome Foundry, University of Edinburgh).
 Everyone is welcome to contribute!